Andargs/betnbuy/readme.md

             -if the user tries to use a negative sum, an error will be returned -If none of these checks fail, the product will get the tickets spent added to its ticketcount, and the user who spent them will be added x(how many tickets they spent) times to the spenders attribute of the table.
         -icons in the top right
+            -The shopping cart will give the users the ability to create their own product on the products page -Clicking the user logo will display the user what their username is, along with their current ticketcount -The home logo will return the user to the main page(#home) where the new product will be shown -The userlogo with an x will logout the user, but first ask if they want to be logged out.

+-Products
+    -Allowes the user to create a product
+    -The data the users add will be shown on the #home page after a succsessfull commit -The user will be rerouted to #home after a succsessfull commit -Icons in the top right
-            -The shopping cart will give the users the ability to create their own product -Clicking the user logo will show the user what their username is, along with their current ticketcount -The home logo will return the user to the main page(#home) where the new product will be shown -The userlogo with an x will logout the user, but first ask if they want to be logged out.
+        -The shopping cart will give the users the ability to create their own product on the products page -Clicking the user logo will display the user what their username is, along with their current ticketcount -The home logo will return the user to the main page(#home) where the new product will be shown -The userlogo with an x will logout the user, but first ask if they want to be logged out.